Oblarg/cosmosdb-storedprocs-ts/README.md

 This repository contains a small set of example code to demonstrate how to use webpack to write Azure CosmosDB stored procedures in Typescript with node dependencies.

 The default CosmosDB Stored Procedure API is callback-based, and thus extremely verbose.
-The ability to scope-hoist node dependencies inline allows us to wrap the default API with `promisify`, turning it into a much more-tractable Promise-based API.
+The ability to bundle node dependencies inline allows us to wrap the default API with `promisify`, turning it into a much more-tractable Promise-based API.

 Additionally, the use of Typescript has the usual benefits of added compile-time safety.